reflective-org/sai-simulator/README.md

 ```

 ### E. Cache the Data
-(TODO): The simulator caches the data in a format that is easy to load and use in the browser.
+The simulator caches all the data to be loaded more efficiently by the frontend.
 You can cache the data by running the following command:
 ```bash
 python scripts/cache.py --data_dir data/processed --model_dir data/models --output_dir data/cache
 ```